John Martin Reservoir, Colorado, USA

 Looking for John Martin Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
 Or explore more of our favorite travel partners.

-All About John Martin Reservoir
+All About John Martin Reservoir, CO

 Standing among the large boulders on the gravel shore watching bald eagles soar over the water, it’s easy to believe that John Martin Reservoir is an oasis in the surrounding high desert prairie.
 Abundant wildlife, good fishing, and a rich history add to the lure of this relatively remote western treasure.